-Samsung to unveil new slidable Flex phone concepts at CES
+Samsung Display to unveil new slidable Flex phone concepts at CES 2023

-(Pocket-lint) - Samsung Display is giving us a glimpse of a possible future for the Galaxy Z Fold line during CES 2023.
+Samsung Display is giving us a glimpse of a possible future for the Galaxy Z Fold line during CES 2023.
 It has unveiled concept OLED technology that can slide out rather than fold.

 In fact, the Samsung Flex Hybrid prototype contains both foldable and slidable screen technologies to allow for an even wider display once expanded from a conventional phone form factor.